Principal Conductor: Bach Collegium Japan

 A multifaceted musician, Suzuki appears on the concert platform as conductor, organist, harpsichordist and composer.
-His conducting engagements to date have seen him work with orchestras such as the Tokyo Philharmonic, Hiroshima Symphony, Kyushu Symphony and the Yomiuri Nippon Symphony Orchestras, with repertoire from Haydn and Mozart to Ravel, Tchaikovsky and Schnittke.
-As organist and harpsichordist Suzuki’s relationships with Bach Collegium Japan and ensembles such as Sette Voci and Vox Luminis have taken him to major concert venues and festivals across Europe and the US.
+His conducting engagements have seen him work with orchestras such as the Bach Collegium Japan, Hiroshima Symphony, Kyushu Symphony, NHK Symphony, Tokyo Philharmonic, and the Yomiuri Nippon Symphony Orchestras, with repertoire from Haydn and Mozart to Ravel, Tchaikovsky and Schnittke.
+As organist and harpsichordist Suzuki’s relationships with ensembles such as Bach Collegium Japan as well as chamber music have taken him to major concert venues and festivals across Europe and the US.
 In the capacity of composer, Suzuki is published by Schott Japan and has recently received commissions from Sette Voci, Tokyo Musik Kreis and Yokohama Minato Mirai Hall among others.

 A multifaceted musician, Masato Suzuki appears on the concert platform in the capacity of conductor, organist, harpsichordist and composer.

 Suzuki’s composition portfolio includes works for both instrumental ensembles and choir; his work is published by Schott Japan and he has received recent commissions from Sette Voci, Tokyo Musik Kreis and Yokohama Minato Mirai Hall among others.
 Suzuki’s reconstruction of lost movements of J.S.
 Bach’s Cantata BWV190 (Carus) and his completion and revision of Mozart’s Requiem have been highly praised.